Mlaiel/iacherie/distribution/tests/README.md

 # 🧪 Tests Distribution Engine - Enterprise Testing & Validation Platform

-**Enterprise-Grade Testing System for Ainflue Distribution Platform**
+**Enterprise-Grade Testing System for IA Chérie Distribution Platform**

 ## 🎯 Overview

-The Tests Distribution Engine is a comprehensive testing and validation framework that ensures the reliability, performance, and security of the Ainflue distribution system across 65+ platforms.
+The Tests Distribution Engine is a comprehensive testing and validation framework that ensures the reliability, performance, and security of the IA Chérie distribution system across 65+ platforms.
 This module provides automated testing, continuous integration validation, performance benchmarking, and quality assurance for enterprise-grade distribution operations.

 ## 🚀 Key Features